Mohammed Yusuf Khatri

+Mohammed Yusuf Khatri (born:January 1, 1967) is an Indian master craftsman from Madhya Pradesh.

+Early life and education

-Mohammed Yusuf Khatri is an Indian master craftsman born:, in village of Bagh, Madhya Pradesh, who had learnt the traditional Craft of Bagh Print at a young age by his father Ismail Khatri and mother Mrs Jetun Khatri.
+Khatri was born on 1 January 1967 in Bagh, Madhya Pradesh, where he had learnt the traditional Craft of Bagh Print at a young age from his parents.
 His family has been working in the trade of traditional Alizarin Bagh print since 7th century.

-As he began early in life, most part of his life is experienced for Bagh hand block printing.

 Notable work

 Earlier Mohammed Yusuf Khatri and his family used to prefabricate different traditional dresses for the persons belonging to different castes living in tribal area of Bagh block of Dhar district of Madhya Pradesh.
 Because the people of different castes and families had different dresses like Maroo, Jat, Meghwal, Mahajan, Bhil, Bhilala society and they were identified with their dresses.
 After 1990 Mohammed Yusuf Khatri did new experiments on the clothes for urban market.
 He did block printing with hand and designed cultural clothing firstly.

 He also experimented incorporating modernity in the wooden blocks and colours in such a way that its fame and popularity could be established for a long time on the national and international level.

 He proved his imagination true by making craft on bamboo mat, leather, jute etc. besides cloth, Bagh Print was engraved with natural colours on bamboo chick.
 This was the first experiment of the world which was completed with colours on bamboo mat.

 It is notable that before or after popularity of Bagh print in the world, no example of such kind is recorded.
 Hence it is the first sample of such art in the world.